 Evening: Enjoy Dinner and Drinks With a View

 For dinner, head over to South Lake Union to have your choice of cuisine.
-I recommend Cactus for Southwestern-Mexican cuisine or Daniel’s Broiler for steak dinner with a view.
+I recommend Cactus for Southwestern Mexican cuisine or Daniel’s Broiler for a steak dinner with a view.
 There’s also a nice path to walk around the lake if you have some extra time when you visit Seattle in 1 day.

 You’ll see plenty of kayakers on the lake and even seaplanes taking off and landing on Lake Union.
 You might also spot a hot tub boat on Lake Union, which is a unique way to explore the lake.

 If you’re looking for things to do in Seattle for one day involving local beer, I recommend going back to the Seattle waterfront for a beer at Old Stove Brewing.
 Whether you sit indoors or outdoors, you’ll have amazing views of Puget Sound during the sunset.
 This is also one of the best kid-friendly breweries in Seattle if you’re traveling with your family.

 The last part of your night will be one of the most scenic ones – you’ll head to Smith Tower’s observation deck for one of the best views of Seattle at night.
 Tickets for the evening time slots often sell out, so make sure to buy your tickets in advance (they can only be purchased in the lobby at this time).

 Depending on if it’s still open at the time you go, you may be able to stop by the bar on the Smith Tower for one last nightcap if they’re still open.
 I guarantee this will be one of the most scenic bars you’ve ever been to!